avivace/RSSnotifier/README.md

 # RSSnotifier

-An RSS reader on steroids.
+> An RSS reader.
+On steroids.

 ### `index.js`
 A Node **backend** handles the feed parsing and reading.
 The `match` function flags specific elements, based on user-defined keywords (*queries*).